Thursday, November 26, 2020

 “Sorry, I was just curious where you stand, is all.”

 “I get it, relax.”
-Cyial smiled gently.
+Cyial smiled gently with a chuckle.
 “Just do whatever feels comfortable to you.
 You’re at the age where every boy and girl begins exploring their sexuality.”

 “So, what’s the story with the pot lid, anyway?”
 Nayleen asked Varhi, holding up the circular plate of cast iron in her hands.
 It was dented in several spots and the coating of paint on it which was black, had more or less been peeled off in several places by now, more than likely from many applications of use that go far beyond the culinary variety.